 Sustainable gains in neonatal health depend on a well-trained neonatal workforce.
 In Malawi and Sierra Leone, Project HOPE is working to develop neonatal nursing specialty programs in order to ensure a sustainable cadre of expert nurses capable of providing state-of-the-art advanced nursing care for newborns.

 Project HOPE is working with the Council of International Neonatal Nurses, nursing school and university partners, and expert neonatal nurse volunteers to help the governments of Sierra Leone and Malawi establish their first Neonatal Nursing Bachelor degree programs.
 Project HOPE is directly partnering with a health institute in each country and is currently assisting National Development Committees to develop curriculums and prepare faculty to teach neonatal nursing in the upcoming year.

 Where We Work

 Our programs are changing the lives of women and babies around the world.
-We currently have programming in Colombia, the Dominican Republic, Sierra Leone, Ethiopia, Malawi, China, and Indonesia.
+We currently have programming in China, Colombia, the Dominican Republic, Ethiopia, Indonesia, and Sierra Leone.

-Historically, we have Maternal, Neonatal, and Child Health programs in the Philippines, Hungary, Romania, Nepal, Honduras, Nicaragua, Belize, Kazakhstan, Tajikistan, Uzbekistan, Turkmenistan, Peru, Haiti, Northern Thailand, and Brazil.
+Historically, we have had Maternal, Neonatal, and Child Health programs in Malawi, the Philippines, Hungary, Romania, Nepal, Honduras, Nicaragua, Belize, Kazakhstan, Tajikistan, Uzbekistan, Turkmenistan, Peru, Haiti, Northern Thailand, and Brazil.